-James N. Javaher, Doctorat d'Université, Professor, Chairman Narendra L. Maria, Ph.D., Associate Professor Rudolph B. Merkel, Ph.D., Associate Professor Shang Wang Chang, Ph.
-D., Assistant Professor Louis A. Feldman, Ph.D., Assistant Professor Martin N. Fealk, M.A., Assistant Professor
+\ Narendra L. Maria, Ph.D., Professor, Chairman James N. Javaher, Doctorat d'Universite, Professor Chester W. Dyche, M.A., Associate Professor Shang-Wang Chang, Ph.D., Assistant Professor Louis A. Feldman, Ph.D., Assistant Professor Michael J. Berg, Ph.D., Assistant Professor James L. Southam, Ph.D., Assistant Professor Gary B. Green, M.S., Assistant Professor Ralph L. James, Ph.D., Assistant Professor

-Courses in mathematics are designed primarily to provide thorough undergraduate training in pure and applied mathematics, and to serve the needs of majors in mathematics, science, and other departments.
+Courses in mathematics are designed primarily to provide thorough undergraduate training in mathematics and to serve the needs of majors in mathematics, the natural and social sciences, and other fields.
 Prospective teachers in the elementary and secondary schools may obtain teaching majors or minors in mathematics.

-The work required for a Bachelor of Arts, Mathematics presupposes seven semesters of high school level mathematics: algebra (2 years), plane geometry (1 year), and trigonometry ($\frac{1}{2}$ year); solid geometry and physics are desirable.
+The work required for a Bachelor of Arts, Mathematics presupposes seven semesters of high school level mathematics: algebra (2 years), plane geometry (1 year), and trigonometry (1⁄2 year); solid geometry and physics are desirable.
 Deficiencies may be made up by proper selection of courses in the lower division.
 Recommended courses in lower division supporting fields are two years of French, German, or Russian, and one year of general physics.